meir-retter/treasury-orders/readme.md

 Potential improvements:
 - Show the current yield curve against other dates' yield curves
 - Show the projected value of the user's orders after they get their money back (factoring in payments and the yield rate)
+- Right now, the app can only add orders to the orders table, and can't delete or edit them.
+That makes sense if the app is meant to simulate one where the user is placing actual orders (e.g. in Zelle you don't have free-for-all access to edit your transaction history).
+But if it was instead more of a note-keeping app, the user should be able to edit and delete items in that table too (e.g. orders that they added mistakenly).